 Parking lot 23 is on the roof of the complex – park in the white (wit) zone.
 Parking is free.
 From the parking lot, take the elevator down to the ground floor and follow the “Tourists” signs to the adjacent building.

-The Aalsmeer flower auction can also easily be reached by Connexxion bus 357 (previously 172) – bus stop Aalsmeer, Bloemenveiling Hoofdingang (Floraholland) is directly at the Tourist Center entrance.
-The bus runs 4 to 6 times per hour – direction Kudelstraat via Amstelveen when traveling towards Aalsmeer and direction Amsterdam CS on the way back.
+The Aalsmeer flower auction can also easily be reached on public transportation as bus stop Aalsmeer, Bloemenveiling Hoofdingang (Floraholland) is directly at the Tourist Center entrance.

-From Schiphol Airport, the simplest option is to use bus 300 (direction Bijlmer Arena) to stop Amstelveen, Busstation and change here to bus 358 (direction Kudelstraat via Amstelveen).
-Traveling time is just over half an hour.
+From Schiphol Airport, the simplest option is to use bus 300 (direction Bijlmer Arena) to stop Amstelveen, Busstation and change here to bus 357 or 358 (direction Aalsmeer Hortensiaplain).
+Traveling time is around 45 minutes.